brookecom/brookecom/README.md

 - 👋 Hi, I’m @brookecom
-- 👀 I’m interested in Data Science, Data Analytics, AI, and Machine Learning
+- 👀 I’m interested in Data Analytics, Software Engineering, and Machine Learning
-- 🌱 I’m currently working on learning the basics of data science
+- 🌱 I’m currently working on learning the basics of software engineering
 - 📫 How to reach me: https://www.linkedin.com/in/brookecom/